 School starts at 9.00am and finishes at 3.15pm.
-It is very important that children arrive at school punctually.
-Children should not arrive at school before 8.45 am in the morning and are expected to go straight home at the end of school in the afternoon.
+It is very important that children arrive at school on time.
+Children may arrive at school from 8.45 am in the morning and many children enjoy playing with friends during this time.
+Children and their families may also stay for a little while after school finishes to play with friends.

-Key Stage 1 children have about 21 hours and 15 minutes of teaching each week.
+Key Stage 1 children have 21 hours and 15 minutes of teaching each week.
 Key Stage 2 children have 23 hours and 35 minutes teaching each week.